CrypticSignal/video-quality-metrics/README.md

 - [Optional] Peak Signal-to-Noise-Ratio (PSNR). *You must use the `-psnr` argument.*

 # Requirements:
-- Python **3.6+**
+1. Python **3.6+**
-- `pip install -r requirements.txt`
+2. `pip install -r requirements.txt`
-- FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
-Your build of FFmpeg must have the libvmaf library.
-You can check whether your build of FFmpeg has the libvmaf library by entering `ffmpeg -buildconf` in the terminal and checking if `--enable-libvmaf` is in the configuration list.
-If you're on Windows, you can download a build of FFmpeg which has the libvmaf library [here](https://www.gyan.dev/ffmpeg/builds/) (FFprobe is included).
+3. FFmpeg and FFprobe installed and in your PATH (or in the same directory as this program).
+Your build of FFmpeg must have v2.0.0 of the libvmaf filter.
+- If you're on Windows, get the latest build of FFmpeg [here](https://www.gyan.dev/ffmpeg/builds/) (FFprobe is included) as it has for the libvmaf filter (the `git essentials` build will suffice).
+- If you're on macOS 64-bit, simply download the FFmpeg and FFprobe **snapshot** builds from [here](https://evermeet.cx/ffmpeg/) and you're good to go.
+Be sure to download the snapshot builds rather than the release builds.
+- If you want to compile FFmpeg yourself, [here](https://ottverse.com/vmaf-ffmpeg-ubuntu-compilation-installation-usage-guide/) are instructions on how to compile FFmpeg with support for the libvmaf filter (make sure you download v2.0.0 rather than v1.5.2).
 # Usage:
 ```
 usage: main.py [-h] -ovp ORIGINAL_VIDEO_PATH [-e {x264,x265}] [-crf CRF_VALUEs) [CRF_VALUE(s) ...]]